fvmassoli/Keras-Behavioral-Cloning/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I flipped, randomly added shadows and changed the brightness of the images.
+To augment the dataset I flipped, randomly added shadows and changed the brightness of the images.
 For example, here is an image that has been modified:

 ![alt text](https://github.com/fvmassoli/fvmassoli-CarND-Behavioral-Cloning-P3/blob/master/examples/img/original.jpg "Original image")
 ![alt text](https://github.com/fvmassoli/fvmassoli-CarND-Behavioral-Cloning-P3/blob/master/examples/img/flipped.jpg "Flipped image")